 - In most newspapers across the Atlantic region

 - Or by phone by calling at 1-800-561-3942.

 - From your cell phone by downloading the Atlantic Lottery Mobile App in the App Store

 If your ticket is a winner of up to $250, it can be redeemed at most lottery retail locations.

 If your ticket is a winner of up to $9,999, it can be redeemed at a branch of the Bank of Nova Scotia (Scotiabank) in Atlantic Canada, or in person at Atlantic Lottery’s Head Office in Moncton, NB.

 If your ticket is a winner of $10,000 or more, your next step is to contact Atlantic Lottery at 1-800-561-3942 for more information and to make arrangements to claim your Major Prize!

-Also require to submit a photocopy of government-issued photo ID (a driver’s licence or passport for example).
+Also, require to submit a photocopy of a government-issued photo ID (a driver’s licence or passport for example).

 You can contact AL at 1-800-561-3942 for information about how to claim the above prizes.